MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 ## Task 2: Edit an Azure Resource Manager template and then redeploy the template

-In this task, you use the downloaded template to deploy a new managed disk.
-This task outlines how to quicky and easily repeat deployments.
+In this task, you will utilize the previously downloaded Azure Resource Manager (ARM) template to deploy a new managed disk.
+The template, which includes the configuration and settings for the disk, allows for rapid and consistent deployment of resources.

 1. In Search resources, services, and docs (G+/) box at the top of the portal, enter **Deploy a custom template**, and then select **Deploy a custom template** from the results.